OPS-E2E-PPE/VBA-Docs/api/Outlook.Conversation.SetAlwaysMoveToFolder.md

 ## Remarks

 The **SetAlwaysMoveToFolder** method operates on conversation items in the delivery store specified by the _Store_ parameter.
 If the _Store_ parameter represents a non-delivery store such as an archive .pst store, the move action will apply to conversation items in the default delivery store.

 If the  _MoveToFolder_ parameter specifies an invalid folder that does not exist, has been moved, or is read-only, Outlook will raise an error.

 To stop the always-move-to-folder action for conversations items in a store, call the **[StopAlwaysMoveToFolder](Outlook.Conversation.StopAlwaysMoveToFolder.md)** method.

+> [!NOTE]
- **Note**  Setting the Deleted Items folder as the  _MoveToFolder_ parameter in **SetAlwaysMoveToFolder** is not equivalent to calling **[SetAlwaysDelete](Outlook.Conversation.SetAlwaysDelete.md)** on the same store and conversation.
+> Setting the Deleted Items folder as the  _MoveToFolder_ parameter in **SetAlwaysMoveToFolder** is not equivalent to calling **[SetAlwaysDelete](Outlook.Conversation.SetAlwaysDelete.md)** on the same store and conversation.
 Setting the _MoveToFolder_ parameter to the Deleted Items folder results in the **[GetAlwaysDelete](Outlook.Conversation.GetAlwaysDelete.md)** method returning the value **olDoNotDelete**.

 The **[BeforeItemMove](Outlook.Folder.BeforeItemMove.md)** event of the **Folder** object occurs when you call **SetAlwaysMoveToFolder**.

 ## Example

 The following Visual Basic for Applications (VBA) example shows how to set the folder to which existing conversation items and new items that arrive in the conversation of a specific mail item are always moved.
 The code example, `DemoSetAlwaysMoveToFolder`, chooses the first mail item displayed in the Reading Pane as the specific mail item, and the folder named "1-Reference" under the Inbox folder as the folder to move the conversation items to. `DemoSetAlwaysMoveToFolder` verifies that conversations are enabled in the store for the selected mail item, obtains the conversation object for that mail item if a conversation exists, and uses **SetAlwaysMoveToFolder** to always move all existing conversation items and new items that arrive in the conversation to the specified folder.

 ```vb